magicniko/flagr-helm/README.md

   * set a basic auth password just in case other security measures fail
   * use a database such as postgres for persistence
   * use cloudflared to protect the admin interface, or set the ingress path to `/`

+## Contributing

+  - if you change the chart, don't forget to bump its version number in `Chart.yaml`.
+  - `ct` will only run for pull requests
+  - make sure to add an example values file to `ci/` if you add a template
+  - a new release is created only when a PR is merged to main, where the chart version was updated in `Chart.yaml`